asbjornenge/asbjornenge.github.com/wwc/skydocking_your_host.md

 	;; ANSWER SECTION:
 	elasticsearch.dev.domain.com.
 20	IN	A	10.2.0.7

 ✌(-‿-)✌ ...
-Now, hopefull that will be it for you and you're all set to curl containers from the comforts of your host terminal.
+Hoplah!
+Now, hopefull that will be it for you and you're all set to curl containers from the comforts of your host terminal!
 I however, had one more issue to solve...

 	$> curl elasticsearch.dev.domain.com:9200
 	curl: (6) Could not resolve host: elasticsearch.dev.domain.com # w00000000t???